 “How many people are involved in the management and preservation of this place?”
 I asked.

-“Such work is being done voluntarily by the residents in this area.
+“The residents in this area are voluntarily doing such work.
 I think there are about 20 to 30 households here.”

-Since I had heard somewhere that the current emperor of Japan once visited Igawa Walkway, I tried to confirm that with her.
+I had heard somewhere that the current emperor of Japan once visited Igawa Walkway.
+So I tried to confirm that with her.

 “That’s right, though he was still the crown prince then.
 He came with Princess Masako, the current empress.